konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

 `konfuzio_sdk init`

-This will require your credentials to access the Konfuzio Server and the project ID.
+This will require your credentials to access the Konfuzio Server.
-You can check your project ID by selecting the project in the Projects tab.
-The id of the project is shown in the URL.
-It will also require a name of a folder where to allocate the data from your Konfuzio project.
-At the end, two files will be created in your working directory: `.env` and `settings.py`.
+At the end, one file will be created in your working directory: `.env.

 The `.env` file contains the credentials to access the app and should not become public.
-The `settings.py` file defines constant variables that will be available in the project, including the ones you defined in the `.env`.
-This file should not be modified.

 ## 4. Download the data

-To download the data from your Konfuzio project, you can execute:
+To download the data from your Konfuzio project you need to specify the project ID.:
+You can check your project ID by selecting the project in the Projects tab in the Web App.
+The ID of the project is shown in the URL.

-`konfuzio_sdk download_data`
+`konfuzio_sdk download_data 123`

-The data from the documents that you uploaded in your Konfuzio project will be downloaded to the folder that you provided in the previous step.
+The data from the documents that you uploaded in your Konfuzio project will be downloaded to a folder called "data_" followed by the ID of the project.

 *Note*:
 Only documents in the training or test set are downloaded.